Our resources emphasize the importance of executive function learning strategies for all students, including those with learning differences and ADHD.

 Lynn Meltzer, Ph.D., Editor with Karen Harris – Guilford Press 2015.

 Peer support and social relationships have a tremendous influence on development, motivation, and achievement for all students, including struggling learners and those with disabilities.
 This highly practical book is one of the few resources available to guide classroom teachers and special educators in the application of peer-assisted instructional strategies in grades K-12.
 Expert contributors describe evidence-based approaches for building students’ skills in reading, writing, math, and other content areas, as well as social competence and executive functioning.
 Sample lessons and more than a dozen reproducible tools are provided.
 Purchasers get access to a Web page where they can download and print the reproducible materials.
 This title is part of the What Works for Special-Needs Learners Series, edited by Karen R. Harris and Steve Graham.

 ResearchILD hosts webinars and podcasts throughout the year chockful of research and hands-on executive function strategies to support students with and without learning differences.
-Check out our free offerings below and stay tuned for our next online event!
+Check out our free offerings below or visit our YouTube channel and stay tuned for our next online event!

 In this first V-Log, we look at procrastination and perfectionism.
 On the surface they seem to have little in common.
 The two, however, can be intimately related, especially for students with ADHD or dyslexia.
 Learn more about this topic and access some resources for addressing the issue.

-Elizabeth Ross, M.S. from ResearchILD's SMARTS Executive Function Program team.
+Elizabeth Ross, M.S.
+ResearchILD’s SMARTS Executive Function Program team